“A generation which ignores History has no past and no future.” –

 By exploring History through our school vision, we hope to give all children the desire to explore our History and ask questions as to why things happened the way they did.

-At Holy Trinity, we use the Uplift Approach to help embed our History knowledge and ensure that it is in our long-term memory.
+At Holy Trinity, we use the Uplift Approach to help embed our History knowledge and ensure that it is in the children's long-term memory.
 Please see the Uplift Policy to understand this principle in more detail.

-At the start of each History unit, we do a prior learning lesson to recap what we have learnt previously in History.
-By recapping our prior knowledge we embed it within our long-term memory.
+At the start of each History unit, we do a prior learning lesson to recap what they have learnt previously.
+Recapping prior knowledge embads it within long-term memories.

 We focus on helping children understand that historical events can be interpreted in different ways and that they should always ask searching questions, such as ‘How do we know?’, about information they are given.
 Learning objectives show progression in how pupils’ thinking and responses develop from simple assertions using description to explanation and analysis.

-Across the school, there are different focus areas which link with a previous/future History unit.
-When looking at a History time period, we ensure we teach what this era is like but we will then look deeper in a specific area.
-Below are the areas of focus and where they link with a previous/future History unit:
+Across the school, there are different focus areas which link with previous/future History units.
+When looking at a historical time period, the features of the era are researched, then a specific area is explored more deeply.
+Below are the areas of focus as explored through historical eras:

 Religion: